fzzkyd/OpenPHP/README.md

 - Linux Install -

-1. Upload all of the files and folders to your server from the "Upload" folder, place them in your web root.
-The web root is different on some servers, cPanel it should be public_html/ and on Plesk it should be httpdocs/.
+1. Upload all of the files and folders to your server from the this folder, place them in your web root.
+Then set the run directory to the "src" folder.

 2. Modify the configuration information in config.php and admin/config.php.

 3. For Linux/Unix make sure the following folders and files are writable.

-		chmod 0755 or 0777 system/storage/cache/
-		chmod 0755 or 0777 system/storage/download/
-		chmod 0755 or 0777 system/storage/logs/
+		chmod 0755 or 0777 storage/cache/
-		chmod 0755 or 0777 system/storage/modification/
+		chmod 0755 or 0777 storage/download/
-		chmod 0755 or 0777 system/storage/session/
+		chmod 0755 or 0777 storage/logs/
-		chmod 0755 or 0777 system/storage/upload/
+		chmod 0755 or 0777 storage/modification/
-		chmod 0755 or 0777 system/storage/vendor/
+		chmod 0755 or 0777 storage/session/
-		chmod 0755 or 0777 image/
+		chmod 0755 or 0777 storage/upload/
-		chmod 0755 or 0777 image/cache/
+		chmod 0755 or 0777 storage/vendor/
-		chmod 0755 or 0777 image/catalog/
+		chmod 0755 or 0777 src/image/
-		chmod 0755 or 0777 config.php
+		chmod 0755 or 0777 src/image/cache/
-		chmod 0755 or 0777 admin/config.php
+		chmod 0755 or 0777 src/image/catalog/

 		If 0755 does not work try 0777.